liuyxpp/MakiePublication.jl/README.md

 ## Features

-* Provide a collection of custom themes for journal publishers.
+* Provide a collection of custom themes for journal publishers: ACS, APS, RSC.
+* Custom theme for making figures suitable for web pages.

 ## Install